 This summer 2010 is the 40th anniversary of what is perhaps the single most significant event in Asbury Park’s entire 217 year history.
 It was 7 days and nights in the summer of 1970 that changed the economic, political, social, cultural and even physical landscape of this town, forever, known simply as “The Asbury Park Riots”.

 To understand what happened that summer, and why a community would turn against itself, it’s essential to understand the context.
-While perhaps an easy question – the answer is anything but.
+While perhaps an easy question – the answer is not.

 What we do know is that: